HSP Screening Tool

 - Approximately 30% of HSPs fall into this category.

-- Sociable but prone to fatigue due to sensitivity.
+- Seeks stimulation but easily fatigued due to sensitivity.

 4. Empathic HSP